-In 2008, I went to Israel, and stayed with an Orthodox Jewish family.
-I loved their commitment and obedience to all the laws (eating Kosher, keeping the Sabbath, etc.).
-The father was an engineer who was taking a year off of work to study the Talmud and Jewish history.
+In 2008, I (Hugh) went to Israel and returned with my wife in 2017.
+I stayed with an Orthodox Jewish family and witnessed their commitment and obedience to all the laws (eating Kosher, keeping the Sabbath, etc.).
+The father took a year off engineering to study the Talmud and Jewish history.
 We had fantastic late night discussions about the faith where we discovered together the correspondence between Catholic festivals and Jewish festivals.
 At the end of the discussion he said, "Those early apostles really were Jewish weren't they?"
 Photos of my trip to the Holy Land are here.

 The Catholic Church recognizes the great legacy and the ongoing importance of the Jewish people.
 In his address during his historic visit to the Great Synagogue of Rome April 13, 1986, Pope John Paul II said:

 “…the Church of Christ discovers her ‘bond’ with Judaism by ‘searching into her own mystery.’
 The Jewish religion is not ‘extrinsic’ to us, but in a certain way is ‘intrinsic’ to our own religion.
 With Judaism, therefore, we have a relationship which we do not have with any other religion.
 You are our dearly beloved brothers and, in a certain way, it could be said that you are our elder brothers.”
 (Spiritual Pilgrimage, page 63).

 Struggles in the Middle East and threats of Iran to destroy Israel has many Evangelicals asking about the Catholic position on Israel, and the end times.
 It is a profound mystery and discussion is still very active.
 Even the Early Church Fathers were divided about the future of the Jewish people who as a group rejected Christ.
 We are on a pilgrimage of faith and that includes understanding our relationship with the Jewish people.